 3.4 Program Complexity

-Affiliate Marketing: This can be more complex.
-It involves link tracking and performance reporting for every single affiliate.
+- Affiliate Marketing: Complex.
+Involves link tracking and performance reporting for every single affiliate.
 Plus, because the brand has a high number of affiliates with mixed promotion methods, managing a network of affiliates could be a tedious and complex task.

 3.5.
 Upfront cost

-Affiliate marketing: The cost can include affiliate management and commission payouts.
+- Affiliate marketing: The cost can include affiliate management, commission payouts.
 Affiliate marketing ensures revenue for the companies, as long as the commission does not exceed the business’s marketing expense.
 Affiliate marketing tends to have higher direct upfront costs due to commission payments to affiliates.

 A cost-effective channel could be an invitation email to sasitified customers, or a post-purchase invitation.